lune4696/metamorphosys/README.md

 - **Reagent**: Automatic reactivity via React rendering
 - **Metamorphosys**: Explicit reactivity via `observe!` (just clojure data and function)

-Metamorphosys can be seen as Reagent **disentangled from** hiccup-like markup and browser rendering, enabling use in non-UI contexts like game logic, simulations, or workflow engines.
+You can think metamorphosys as Reagent **disentangled from** hiccup-like markup and browser rendering, enabling to use in non-UI contexts like game logic, simulations, or workflow engines.

-### vs Re-frame

-Basically, metamorphosys is just a reactive system model library.
-Thus it's a little bit inaccurate to compare it against [Re-frame][6], a feature-complete web framework.
-But here are some comparison...

-**What metamorphosys focuses**
-- ✅ Just (meta) data (you can use any data type as long as it's indexable)
-- ✅ Use it with anything you want (logging, rendering, ...)
-- ✅ Universal path indexing ([:character :foo :health :poison?])
-- ✅ Flexible triggering (timing, input/output args)

-**What metamorphosys NOT focuses**
-- ❌ Built-in time-travel
-- ❌ Strong connection with React
-- ❌ Strict purity

 ### vs Nexus